Printable View sign in

 • Advocacy strategies for securing resources and legislative support

-• Strengthening partnerships with elected officials to influence educational policy
+• Strengthening partnerships with elected officials, including school district boards, to influence educational policy

 • Balancing policy oversight with community engagement